salaheddinek/py_sfm_viewer/README.md

 # Meshlab

 Meshlab ([https://www.meshlab.net/](https://www.meshlab.net/)) is an open source system for processing and editing 3D triangular meshes.
-It can read and render multiple 3D file formats include '.ply' used by our library.
+It can read and render multiple 3D file formats, including '.ply' files used by our library.

 The following figure shows a simple way to view the camera trajectory alongside with the 3D surface data reconstructed from the same set of camera frames: